-Push the limits in our newest size category of 512 bytes, Open to all platforms.
+Push the limits in our newest size category of 512 bytes.
+Oldschool and Hi-End.

 From practice we have learned that this category is where things slowly start to get interesting in terms of single effects

 that can be achieved.
+We will have a seperate competition for High-End and Oldschool Platforms.
 Can you create a killer effect in just 32 bytes?

 These smallest categories leave no room for error and are about the absolute limit of what can be achieved in terms of